u6f6o/hazelnate/README.md

 This project mainly focuses on the distributed caching abilities, hazelcast offers in conjunction with hibernate.
 Other powerful features like in-memory computing etc. are (currently) not covered.

 ### Quick start
+To start the application, simply clone the repo and execute the following commands one after another.
+The whole application is build using gradle wrapper.

 ```zsh
 git clone https://github.com/u6f6o/hazelnate.git